Share this article

 MQLs, SQLs, and the People Who Close Deals

-The session also covered the sales pipeline structure, specifically the distinction between Marketing Qualified Leads (MQLs), Sales Qualified Leads (SQLs), active deals, and buyers.
+The session also covered (a LOT was covered that day on sales) the sales pipeline structure, specifically the distinction between Marketing Qualified Leads (MQLs), Sales Qualified Leads (SQLs), active deals, and buyers.
 Each stage represents a different level of intent and readiness, and each stage benefits from a different type of human interaction.

 Think of it like a relay race in the Olympics.
 The first runner (your appointment setter) gets the baton moving.
 Their job is to qualify interest, book the meeting, and get the prospect to the table.
 The second runner (your closer) takes over with product knowledge, objection handling, and the ability to get to "yes."
 In larger organizations, there is often a third runner: the account executive or relationship manager who ensures the client stays engaged, renews their subscription, and grows their usage over time.